serokell/blog-posts/Alex and Happy Part 2/article.md

 ```

 Note the use of a polymorphic field in each constructor.
-This is useful for storing extra parsing information in the tree, such as the range spanned by that node.
+This is useful for storing extra parsing information in the tree.
-In practice, however, we will use `a ~ Range` while parsing, but having this field can be helpful if you plan to reuse your tree in other parts of your compiler and need to store more information.
+In practice, range is the only thing we'll store there, but having this field can be helpful if you plan to reuse the tree in other parts of your compiler and need to store more information.

 A few words about each new data type introduced:

-* A `Name` represents an identifier, such as a variable or type name.
+* `Name` represents an identifier, such as a variable or a type name.
 You could also define a `TypeName` in addition to `Name`, but for simplicity, we will stay only with `Name`.
-* A `Type` contains the type annotation of a declaration.
+* `Type` contains the type annotation of a declaration.
 MiniML will support functions, type names, the unit type, and lists.
-We will start with type names and add the remaining types later.
+We'll start with type names and add the remaining types later.
-* An `Argument` stores information regarding a function parameter, such as its name and its type.
+* `Argument` stores information regarding a function parameter, such as its name and its type.
-* A `Dec` represents a declaration consisting of a name, a possibly empty list of function arguments, an optional type annotation, and its body.
+* `Dec` represents a declaration, which consists of a name, a possibly empty list of function arguments, an optional type annotation, and the body of the declaration.
-* An `Exp` describes each possible expression.
-Likewise, we start with simple ones: integers, variables, and strings and will add new ones later.
+* `Exp` describes each possible expression.
+We'll start with simple ones – integers, variables, and strings – and add new ones later.

-We will also create some utilities to use in the parser.
+We'll also create some utility functions for the parser.

 ```haskell
 -- | Build a simple node by extracting its token type and range.